-The results are reported in Table 5.
+The results are reported in Table 6.
 We use the Managerial Ability variable following the methodology of Demerjian et al. (2012) as described in Section 3.3.
-We find that Managerial Ability is significantly negatively associated with long-term cash ETR measures and significantly positively related to tax sheltering.
+We find that Managerial Ability is significantly positively related to tax sheltering and significantly negatively associated with long-term cash ETR.
 This is consistent with the finding of Koester et al. (2017) that managers with superior ability engage in more tax planning activities.
-Notably, the coefficients of Managerial Ability\Q are significantly positive in the models featuring cash ETR measures and significantly negative in the model featuring Shelter Dummy.
+Notably, the coefficients of Managerial Ability\Q are significantly negative in the model featuring Tax Sheltering and significantly positive in the models featuring Long-term Cash ETR.
 This negative effect of Managerial Ability on tax avoidance-to-price sensitivity is consistent with the notion that when managers possess superior ability, they rely less on the information in stock price in their tax planning decisions and the marginal learning effect is smaller.
 We conclude that our main results are robust to the inclusion of managerial ability.

-3.3.2 Controlling for Public Information
+3.4.2 Controlling for Public Information

 So far, our results are consistent with the prediction that managers learn some private information from prices and use this information in their tax planning activities.
 However, the significant association we document would only be reflective of managerial learning to the extent that the private information in price is new to managers (they have not learned it elsewhere).
-Testing this hypothesis is challenging because we do not directly observe the information set used by managers for their tax management decisions.
-However, to overcome this potential problem of identification, we gauge whether other competing sources of information affect the tax avoidance-to-price sensitivity.
+Testing this hypothesis is difficult because we do not directly observe the information set used by managers for their tax management decisions.
+However, to overcome this potential problem of identification, we gauge whether other competing sources of information affect the tax avoidanceto-price sensitivity.
 We expect that the extent of available public information attenuates the sensitivity of tax avoidance to stock price because managers already know this information through other channels.
 To test this conjecture, we first measure the public information contained in market liquidity captured by bid-ask spread.
 BA Spread is calculated by the spread between the bid and ask price scaled by the midpoint and reflects the market liquidity of the stock.

-We report this result in Panel A of Table 6.
-As shown in columns (1) and (4), the BA Spread is significantly negatively associated with Cash ETR and significantly positively associated with tax sheltering.
+We report this result in Panel A of Table 7.
+As shown in columns (3) and (4), the BA Spread is significantly positively associated with tax sheltering.
 This indicates lower market liquidity is associated with greater corporate tax avoidance (higher values in BA Spread indicates lower market liquidity).
-Furthermore, the coefficients for BA Spread\Q are significantly negative in the models characterizing Cash ETR and Long-run Cash ETRs and significantly positive in the model characterizing tax sheltering.
+Furthermore, the coefficients for BA Spread\Q are significantly positive in the model characterizing tax sheltering and significantly negative in the model characterizing Cash Long-run Cash ETR.
 This finding implies that the price sensitivity of tax avoidance is attenuated when managers learn from other (public) information channels, specifically the observed liquidity reflected by order flows (when investors have more information, the order flows tend to increase, and this consequently increases the stock's market liquidity and lowers the bid-ask spread).